Clutch Ecmanage and Purchasing System

 There are two models that we support, an OCI variant and a cXML variant.

-Construction integration Purchase systems
+Integration Purchase systems

 The schedule below shows how the collaboration can be between Purchasing System, Ecmanage and ERP system.